Frequently Asked Questions

 Rankings are generated using these parameters, ensuring a fair, transparent, and national-level comparison of student performance.

-10. Where and how can students take part in the competition?
+10. Where and how can students participate in the competition?

 1. Who is eligible to participate in Math Genius 2026?